MDE4CPP/MDE4CPP/README.md

   - `createAllGenerators` … create executables of all generators
   - `create<GeneratorProjectName>` … create executable for the specified generator (e.g. `createUML4CPP`)
 - Examples are located in `src/examples`.
-  - Build all examples by navigating to this directory and running `buildAllExamples`.
+  - Navigate to this directory and explore existing examples and tests using `gradlew tasks`.
+Start a specific task with `gradlew <taskName>`
+  - Alternatively: Navigate to a specific example directory and run the generate script.
 - Universal generation task:
   ```bash
   generateModel -PModel=<path-to-model-file>